-In this post, I am going to go over the 9 most essential weapons that are available to you to reach Financial Independence.
-Some of these weapons are absolutely essential while others are more optional.
+In this post, I am going to go over the nine most essential weapons that are available to you to reach Financial Independence.
+Some of these weapons are essential, while others are more optional.
 However, you will need to use a combination of these weapons and master them if you are serious about becoming financially free!

 Stay tuned to master your fight to Financial Independence!

 To reach Financial Independence, you need to be frugal.
 Frugality is one of the best weapons for Financial Independence.
 This is not a mandatory requirement since you can reach Financial Independence with any level of expenses.
 However, the lower your yearly costs, the faster it will be to achieve Financial Independence.

 By definition, you will reach Financial Independence once you have accumulated enough net worth to cover your yearly expenses for 25 years.
 Another possible interpretation is to get enough passive income to cover all your annual costs.

 So, if your expenses are lower, your net worth, or passive income goal, will be lower.
 You will have to accumulate less money before you can reach FI.
 Spending 10% less money each year can easily save one or two years from your journey to Financial Independence!